Raise your hand if your blocks center is the most popular center in your preschool, pre-k, or kindergarten classroom. I thought so!

-Setting up a block center in your preschool or kindergarten classroom can be tricky; it’s way more involved than just putting out a bunch of blocks and letting the kids go at it.
+Setting up a block center in your preschool or kindergarten classroom can be tricky; and it’s so much more than just putting out a bunch of blocks in a basket and letting the kids go at it.

-Vehicles in the Block Center
+Organize the Block Center

 Communication and Problem Solving in the Block Center